CybernetiX-S3C/s3c-tactical-panel/README.md

 4. Run diagnostics and monitor clients
 5. View logs as needed
 6. Shutdown or restore interfaces with voice confirmation
+7.  **Leverage CyberX ReconX for advanced wireless diagnostics and recovery if needed, directly from the panel.**

 ⚠️ Disclaimer
 S3C Tactical Panel manipulates network interfaces and system services.
 Use in live environments with caution.
 Administrator privileges are required for most operations.
 Always test in isolated or virtualized conditions before rolling out to production networks.